kubernetes/enhancements/keps/sig-storage/3333-reconcile-default-storage-class/README.md

 ###### Are there any missing metrics that would be useful to have to improve observability of this feature?

 A metric which would include PersistentVolumeClaim name or StorageClass name as a label to help users debug possible issues.
-A metric with such labels should not be added because PVCs and SCs are in control of users and if they would create too many of those resources it could overload the metric system.
+Such metric would have potentially unbounded cardinality, which is a hard blocker for adding it.

 <!--
 Describe the metrics themselves and the reasons why they weren't added (e.g., cost,